 It’s approximately a 15 minute walk North on 5th Avenue from downtown.
 You can also ride the Seattle Monorail from the 2nd floor of Westlake Center at 5th Ave & Pine St (across from Nordstrom), which will drop you off behind the Space Needle.
 The Monorail costs $2.25 each way for adults, $1.00 each way for children ages 5 – 12 and it’s free for children 4 and under.
 It runs approximately every 10 minutes.

 Food & Snacks

 If you get hungry or thirsty while on the grounds, visit the Armory located behind the Chihuly Museum.
 Skip the Starbucks and try the coffee shop at the stand toward the middle of the room.
 For food, the Skillet Counter, MOD Pizza and Plum Pantry (vegan and organic) are some of my favorites.

 Visit the Seattle Art Museum’s Sculpture Park for stunning views of Elliott Bay, West Seattle, the Olympic Mountain Range and Mt.
 Rainier in good weather.
-Walking distance from Seattle Center, there are restrooms in the main building near Western Avenue open a few days a week.
-Uptown Espresso - one of our favorite places to get coffee - is located near the water on Alaskan Way.
-We highly recommend getting coffee and walking along the path to take in the amazing view.
+Walking distance from Seattle Center and downtown, there are restrooms in the main building near Western Avenue open a few days a week.
+Uptown Espresso is located near the water on Alaskan Way.
 Occasionally, you can see seals around sunset.